 - formal handover of patient care and local systems in the department or workplace.

-The LNR and Trent foundation schools deliver an induction to all new foundation trainees via the e-learning for health site.
+The LNR and Trent foundation schools recommend all new foundation trainees complete Induction modules via the e-learning for health site.

-In addition you will receive an induction pack from the school with further guidance and support and you are required to work through the information below.
+In addition you will receive an induction guide from the school with further guidance and support.

 It is essential that you understand the Foundation Programme Curriculum as this is the basis on which you are assessed at the end of each of your foundation years.
 Throughout both your FY1 and FY2 year you must be working towards demonstrating all the competencies in the curriculum.